√.. fantastic hands-on skills that I can implement with the children I work with. This course is about learning real skills not just theory.

 This workshop will provide valuable tools and processes for clinicians who work with young clients and who wish to enhance their ways to overcome trauma in creative and evidence-based ways.
 We will also discuss the effects of trauma, brain development implications and do's and don'ts in trauma work, especially when using creative materials.

+All mental health professionals working with children.
 Psychologists, social workers, counsellors, case workers, child and family counsellors, child protection workers, mental health and pastoral workers, other allied health professionals and students of these disciplines.
-No artistic experience or skill is necessary.
-Provisional psychologists can attend at student rates.

 Jacki Short - Registered Counselling Psychologist and Play Therapist and Supervisor